tomodachi/ops-tools/README.md

 # ops-tools
-A collection of scripts for ops related tasks
+A collection of programs for ops related tasks

 ***downtime_scheduler:***
 nagios is just to much clicking!!